Manica (armguard): History

+Construction and Manufacture

 M. C. Bishop lists likely components as one shoulder plate, about 35 metal (ferrous or copper alloy) strips, 90-120 leathering rivets, 3 or 4 internal leathers, and one padded lining.
 The lining may have been a separate component, in order to avoid it being torn by the articulated metal plates.
-The metal strips were about 25 to 30 mm wide and 0.35 to 0.5 mm in thickness; they were longer at the top of the arm.
+The metal strips were about 25 to 30 mm wide and 0.35 to 0.5 mm in thickness; they were longer at the top of the arm and most examples had some form of rectangular or semicircular spaulder.
 Each strip had holes at its lower edge, through which flat-headed copper alloy rivets passed from the inside to hold the leather straps in place.
 It also had a hole punched at each end, which did not have a rivet and presumably served as an attachment point for an organic fastening.
 The lower few plates were in some cases riveted together, rather than articulated on leather.
 One depiction appears to show a manica terminating in a hand shape.

 The usual arm position depicted for Roman swordsmen is with the upper arm vertical and close to the torso, the forearm extended horizontally with the thumb uppermost.
 The plates were probably not long enough to cover the whole circumference of the arm, but would have extended from the upper arm down to the thumb, leaving an unprotected area at the back.
 The plates overlapped upwards, directing any blow to the inside of the elbow which had a particularly dense coverage of multiple plates.

+Due to the generalized meaning of the word manica, at least some references to this armor may also have included scale, splinted, or even mail armor.
+Scale demichausses are archaeologically evidenced as early as the 5th century BCE, while mail demichausses are archaeologically evidenced by the 1st century BCE, both from the Scythian and Sarmatian cultures.
+However, these early demichausses were integrated into the lower edge of the torso armor, rather than separate pieces worn themselves.
+The earliest evidence of independently affixed leg armor comes from the burial of a probably Sarmatian cataphractarius at Roshava Dragana in Bulgaria, dated to the 2nd century CE, and consisting of a hybrid of splinted and scale armor with poleyns (knee-cops) and scale demigreaves.
+Separate scale demichausses or arm-guards are evidenced from Dura Europos, also dating to shortly before the site's destruction in 257 CE.
+By the 3rd century CE, experimental mail sleeves and shin-height, fully enclosing chausses had developed for Gladiatorial combat.
+Whether or not these are related to the development of full mail chausses in the 9th century is uncertain.